williamlagos/contents-web/README.md

-# landing
+# react-boilerplate
-Landing Page built with React
+React application sample to start with